hustzp/AF-detection/README.md

 Results
 The results of AF diagnosis in “heartbeat-level” and “patient-level” are stored in the folder /results/output.

-Installation guide for running Demo
-1, Select “Set as File to Run” in the dropdown menu of the script main.py and the file run will be generated.
-2, Click the button “Reproducible Run” to run the file run.
-3, After running, the results will be saved in the folder /results/output.

 License
 Any data use will be restricted to noncommercial research purposes, and the data will only be made available on execution of appropriate data use agreements.
 This code is to be used only for educational and research purposes.
 Any commercial use, including the distribution, sale, lease, license, or other transfer of the code to a third party, is prohibited.